DSC-SPIDAL/harp-test/website/content/docs/harpdaal/harpdaal.md

 between Harp's data structure and that of DAAL.

 * RotatorDaal: a rotator which internally converts the H matrix from Harp table to DAAL's NumericTable
-* RotateTaskDaal: the tasks executed by RotatorDaal
+* RotateTaskDaal: the tasks executed by RotatorDaal in the model rotation paradigm.
 * HomogenTableHarpMap: convert data between DAAL's HomogenNumericTable and Harp's map
 * HomogenTableHarpTable: convert data between DAAL's HomogenNumericTable and Harp's table